baddstats/spatstat/README.md

 rather than the big old `spatstat`.

 7. `spatstat.Knet`, `spatstat.gui`.
-Estimated submission date: 17 February 2021.
+Submitted to CRAN on 11 February 2021 and accepted 17 February 2021.
+These packages are now percolating through CRAN.
-Available now at the GitHub repositories [spatstat/spatstat.Knet](https://github.com/spatstat/spatstat.Knet) and [spatstat/spatstat.gui](https://github.com/spatstat/spatstat.gui).
+Also available at the GitHub repositories [spatstat/spatstat.Knet](https://github.com/spatstat/spatstat.Knet) and [spatstat/spatstat.gui](https://github.com/spatstat/spatstat.gui).

-7. The umbrella package `spatstat 2.0-0`, available at this repository.
+8. The umbrella package `spatstat 2.0-0`, available at this repository.
-Estimated submission date: 19 February 2021.
+Estimated submission date: 24 February 2021.

 9. `spatstat.geom 2.0-0`, `spatstat.core 2.0-0`, `spatstat.linnet 2.0-0`.
-Estimated submission date: 27 February 2021.
+Estimated submission date: 03 March 2021.
-These will be updates of the current [spatstat/spatstat.geom](https://github.com/spatstat/spatstat.geom), [spatstat/spatstat.core](https://github.com/spatstat/spatstat.core) and [baddstats/spatstat.linnet](https://github.com/baddstats/spatstat.linnet) which will Suggest the umbrella package `spatstat 2.0-0` rather than the big old `spatstat`.
+These will be updates of the current [spatstat/spatstat.geom](https://github.com/spatstat/spatstat.geom), [spatstat/spatstat.core](https://github.com/spatstat/spatstat.core) and [baddstats/spatstat.linnet](https://github.com/baddstats/spatstat.linnet) which will Suggest the umbrella package `spatstat 2.0-0`.
 They will also include further improvements.